Microchip-MPLAB-Harmony/csp_apps_sam_9x60/apps/adc/adc_user_sequence/readme.md

 | sam_9x60_ek_iar.IAR | IAR project for [SAM9X60-EK Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/DT100126) |
 |||

+## Setting up AT91Bootstrap loader

+To load the application binary onto the target device, we need to use at91bootstrap loader.
+Refer to the [at91bootstrap loader documentation](../../docs/readme_bootstrap.md) for details on how to configure, build and run bootstrap loader project and use it to bootstrap the application binaries.

 ## Setting up the hardware

 The following table shows the target hardware for the application projects.